 Remember those earlier days after you had received the light, when you stood your ground in a great contest in the face of suffering.
 Sometimes you were publicly exposed to insult and persecution; at other times you stood side by side with those who were so treated.
 You sympathized with those who were in prison and joyfully accepted the confiscation of your property, because you knew that you yourselves had better and lasting possessions.

 Did you catch that?
-Insults, persecution, imprisonments, they were facing all kinds of trials because of their faith and not just trials.
+From insults, persecution, imprisonments, they were facing all kinds of trials because of their faith and not just trials.
 We face trials, and we face temptations.

-All throughout this book, we see them tempted because of these trails, many times, to drift away from God, to drift away from their faith.
+All throughout this book, we see them tempted because of these trails, many times, to drift away from God and their faith.
 We see in the context of the passage that we’re studying here in verses 24–25, that many of them were tempted not to gather together with other believers for worship because of what it might cost them.
-Facing trials and facing temptations, and the author is saying over and over again throughout this book, “Hold on to the hope that you have; hold unswervingly; hold tightly.”
+They were facing trials and facing temptations, and the author is saying over and over again throughout this book, “Hold on to the hope that you have; hold unswervingly and hold tightly.”

-Same word he uses…go back to Hebrews 3.
+Go back to Hebrews 3.
 We’re going to be all over the book here, and I want you to see this picture, this theme of hope and even this word of holding fast to God.
 Look at Hebrews 3:6.
 You might circle it.
-I’m going to show you two times where that same word, “hold on”, just like we saw, “Hold unswervingly to the hope we profess,” in Hebrews 10:23.
+I’m going to show you two times where that same word, “hold on”, just like we saw, “Hold unswervingly to the hope we profess,” in Hebrews 10:23 is used.
 Look in Hebrews 3:6, “Christ is faithful as a son over God’s house…” We read this earlier.
-“We are his house if we…” What? “…if we hold on…” Circle it there, “…hold on to our courage and the hope of which we boast.”
-Same word that’s used over in Hebrews 10:23.
+“We are his house if we hold on to our courage and the hope of which we boast.”
+It’s the same word that’s used over in Hebrews 10:23.

-Then, you get to verse 14, same chapter, Hebrews 3:14, “We have come to share in Christ if we hold firmly…” Same word there, “…hold firmly until the end the confidence we had at first.”
+Then, you get to verse 14 in the same chapter, and it says, “We have come to share in Christ if we hold firmly until the end the confidence we had at first.”
 You get over to the next chapter, Hebrews 4:14, and it’s not the exact same word in the original language of the New Testament, but it’s a synonym, a very similar word.
-He says, “Therefore, since we have a great high priest who has gone to the heavens, Jesus the Son of God, let us…” Here it is, “…hold firmly…” Circle it there, “…to the faith we profess.”
-He’s telling them over and over again, “Hold on, hold on, don’t let your faith slip away.”
+He says, “Therefore, since we have a great high priest who has gone to the heavens, Jesus the Son of God, let us hold firmly to the faith we profess.”
+He’s telling them over and over again, “Hold on; don’t let your faith slip away.”

-Verse 19, “We have this hope…” There it is again, “…as an anchor for the soul, firm and secure.”
+Verse 19, “We have this hope as an anchor for the soul, firm and secure.”
 We have a hope in God that is an anchor for our soul.
 Keep going to the right, and you’ll come to Hebrews 7:19.
 We’ll start in verse 18.
-This is contrasting old covenant and new covenant.
+This is contrasting the old covenant and new covenant.
 Listen to verse 18.
 “The former regulation is set aside because it was weak and useless (for the law made nothing perfect), and a better hope is introduced, by which we draw near to God.”
 We draw near to God.
 See the relationship between drawing near and hope here in 7:19.
 Then, we see it in Hebrews 10:23.
-Then look to Hebrews 11:1; Hebrews 11, the great faith chapter.
-We get somewhat close to a definition of faith here in Hebrews 11.
+Then, look to Hebrews 11, the great faith chapter.
+We get somewhat close to a definition of faith here in Hebrews 11:1.
 What does it say?
-“Faith is being sure of what we…” What? “…hope for…sure of what we hope for and certain of what we do not see.”
+“Faith is being sure of what we hope for and certain of what we do not see.”

-So, what’s happening in the book of Hebrews is the author is saying to a group of people who are facing all kinds of trials and all kinds of temptations in their lives…he’s saying, “Hold on.
-Don’t let go because you have hope; you have hope.
+So, what’s happening in the book of Hebrews is the author is saying to a group of people who are facing all kinds of trials and all kinds of temptations in their lives, “Hold on.
+Don’t let go because you have hope.
 Hold on and hope in God.”
-Now, why…on what basis do we hope in God?
+Now, on what basis do we hope in God?
 When we face imprisonment, when you come home and all of your property has been stolen or burned, when, men, your wife and your kids are threatened because you’re following Christ, what kind of hope enables you to hold on in those moments?
-What kind of hope keeps you from lapsing back into what’s safer, what’s easier?
+What kind of hope keeps you from lapsing back into what’s safer and what’s easier?
 What kind of hope helps you walk through that kind of time?

 The basis is twofold.
 First of all, our hope is based in the faithfulness of God to His promises.
 God is faithful to His promises.
 “Let us hold unswervingly to the hope we profess for he who promised is faithful.”
 Here’s how you can hope.
 Look at the character of God.
-See the character of God and know that He is worthy of your trust, that He is worthy of you placing all of your hope in Him, everything in Him.
-Back in Hebrews 6, where we read just a second ago, it talked about how God…it’s impossible for God to lie, Hebrews 6:18.
+See the character of God and know that He is worthy of your trust, that He is worthy of you placing all of your hope in Him.
+Back in Hebrews 6:18, where we read just a moment ago, it talked about how it’s impossible for God to lie.
 The reality is, when you hear a promise from God, how do you know that God is going to keep that promise?
 You know He’s going to keep it because, if He doesn’t, then He contradicts His very nature, and He lies about who He is, and it diminishes His glory, and He is no longer God.
 If God lies, then He is no longer God.
 So, think about rock solid confidence that way.
 As long as God is God, then whenever you see a promise from Him, it’s going to be kept.

 Think about this.
 You hear a promise, maybe like Hebrews 10:17, when God says, “I will remember your sins no more.”
 How do you know that?
 How do you know that one day God’s just not going to say, “I’ve had it.
 This has been going on far too long.
 It’s time to bring all of that old stuff back up to the forefront and count it against you.”?
 How do you know God’s not going to do that?
 You know God’s not going to do that because He has said to you, “I will remember your sins no more,” and He has bound up the fulfillment of that promise with His very own character and His very own Son, and as surely as God is God, and as surely as Christ is exalted, He will remember your sins no more.

-The faithfulness of God to His promises, but then second…don’t miss this…the return of Christ for His people.
-Hebrews 10:25, you get down a little farther, the end of this whole exhortation picture.
+The faithfulness of God to His promises, but then second, the return of Christ for His people.
+In Hebrews 10:25, you get down a little farther, this is the end of this whole exhortation picture.
 “Let us encourage one another – and all the more as you see the Day approaching.”
-Now, scholars debate what the “day” is, and some scholars think that the day is referring to the destruction of Jerusalem, the temple in Jerusalem.
+Now, scholars debate what the “day” is, and some scholars think that the day is referring to the destruction of the temple in Jerusalem.
 Some scholars think that the day is referring to kind of just a general day of judgment.
 However, it seems in the context of this book, that the day is very clearly pointing us to the second coming of Christ.

 Look back at the end of Hebrews 9:27.
 The chapter before this lets us know what the author said there.
-It’s interesting, just as a side note, the only other time we see this word for “meeting together” in the New Testament like it’s used here in Hebrews 10, the only other time we see this word “meeting together” is in 2 Thessalonians 2:1, when it says, “We meet together,” and it’s a reference there to gathering together in the presence of Christ at His second coming.
+It’s interesting, just as a side note, the only other time we see this word for “meeting together” in the New Testament like it’s used here in Hebrews 10, is in 2 Thessalonians 2:1, when it says, “We meet together,” and it’s a reference there to gathering together in the presence of Christ at His second coming.